 This list is available in advance, monthly, for the liturgical assignments.
 The person who develops and maintains this list gets the information from the annual stewardship forms.
 The ministries are for a yearly commitment.
 This person develops lists of all parishioners who volunteer for each ministry and maintains a rotation.
 The lists are available to the participants from the leaders of each ministry.
 It is up to the parishioner to arrange for changes or substitutions.
 This person also develops ministry lists for special events.

-Pray for special needs of parishioners and pass along those needs to the next person on the prayer line.
+Members pray daily for those who are ill, grieving or suffering in any way.
+Prayer partners are notified of particular prayer requests by email or phone.
 We presently have 4 different prayer lines.
 When a prayer request is called in, it is called out to the first person on each prayer line.
 They, in turn, call the person directly under their name and on down the line.
-Prayer requests may be made for serious illnesses, accident victims, deaths, etc.

 Rosary Group in Homes

 This is a group of parishioners that meet on Friday at 9:00 a.m. at a host family residence to recite the rosary, pray for special intentions, and conduct spiritual activities.
 The time commitment is approximately one hour.

 Rosary is prayed before all weekend Masses for the intention of vocations.
 Rosary Leaders need to begin the Rosary 20 minutes before the start of Mass.

 This person assists the pastor to get the sacred vessels of the Church ready for each sacramental celebration.
 Time commitment is 15-30 minutes before and/or after each Mass.